Lucy Parham

 Lucy Parham (born 1966) is a British concert pianist and academic.
 She is a professor at The Guildhall School of Music and Drama.
 In 1984 she won Piano Class BBC Young Musician.

 Biography

 Parham grew up in Guildford, Surrey.
-She was educated at Bedales School, Hampshire and studied at the Guildhall School of Music and Drama under concert pianist, Professor Joan Havill.
+She was educated at St Hilary's School, Godalming, Bedales School, Hampshire, and the Guildhall School of Music and Drama under the concert pianist Professor Joan Havill.

 Parham has played in the UK and internationally, and is a regular contributor for BBC Radio 3.
 She has performed as a concerto soloist with The London Philharmonic, Royal Philharmonic, Royal Liverpool Philharmonic, The Halle, RTE Orchestra, Royal Scottish National Orchestra, Russian State Symphony Orchestra and on three tours with the Sofia Philharmonic Orchestra and the Polish National Radio Symphony Orchestra.

 In 2002 she joined the BBC Concert Orchestra and conductor Barry Wordsworth on a six-week 50th anniversary tour of the US.